sudo-adduser-jordan/toolchain/README.md

 ## Background

-A sinple page react application utilizing esbuild as the build tool and development server.
+A single page react application utilizing esbuild as the build tool and development server.

 Configured with Typescript, EsLint, and Prettier.